SanjayMarreddi/Emotion-Investigator/README.md

-### We can further improve the Validation Accuracy of the model by tuning the hyperparameters like:
+## :innocent: We can further improve the Validation Accuracy of the model by tuning the hyperparameters like:
 - Learning Rate
 - Epochs
 - Batch Size